evgenyneu/keychain-swift/README.md

 # iOS/Swift library for storing data in Keychain

 A helper class that provides a simple way of writing to and reading from a Keychain.

+As you probably noticed Apple's keychain API is a bit verbose.
+This class was designed to provide shorter way of saving text in keychain by providing a key and its value.

 The project also includes a demo app.

 ## Installation